“Outside Mama” said my then two-year-old son, “outside”.

 - And then remove some more!

-The National Institute of Mental Health suggests the brain doesn’t fully mature until our mid-late twenties with the frontal lobe, responsible for judgment and decision-making being the last region to complete development.
-Therefore children simply can’t process adult information.
+The human brain doesn’t fully mature until our mid-late twenties.
+The prefrontal cortex, the area of the brain responsible for judgment and decision-making is the last region to complete its development.
+So, children simply can’t process adult information.

 Parent and Paediatrician, Dr. Dimitri Christakis suggested in his compelling TED Talk that rapid image changes on screen, when viewed by children during critical periods of brain development, precondition the mind to expect high levels of stimulation.
 This can lead to inattention later in life.
 So where do we start?